ArashAh/version_control_workshop/part-1.md

      ```bash
     git log --oneline
     ```
+    :question: Has the last commit disappeared?
-    - Check the content of the README file, you should not see this sentence anymore: “Input from local repo to be commited and uncommited, the content is the same, only the commit is reversed.”
+    :question: Check the content of the README file, can you explain what happened to the latest changes you committed in step 23?

-25. **Commit to be reverted:**
+26. **Commit to be reverted:**

     - Add another line to the README file: “Input from local repo to be reverted.
 The content will be gone but the commit stays in the history”
     - Commit with: